32 Resistance Band Workouts for Lower Body, Arms, Legs, Abs, and Core

 You don't need to be in the gym to do these exercises.
-Focus on specific body parts to tone and strengthen muscle groups, regardless whether you're a beginner or the ultimate exercise nut.
+Focus on specific body parts to tone and strengthen muscle groups, regardless of whether you're a beginner or the ultimate exercise nut.

 31. Resistance band redux

 If you’ve worked out with resistance bands before but stopped for some reason, now is the time to take them out of storage.
-Reap the fitness benefits that you can’t get from other modes of exercises.
+Reap the fitness benefits that you can’t get from other modes of exercise.